LeonGIA/StalkModel/README.md

 We adapted the Notebook project to one of our own personal devices as the Google-provided computing resources was not sufficient for the project's needs.
 The images were annotated with the LabelImg software.

+NOTE: The file sizes for the images the model was trained on in addition to the training checkpoints/data were too large to upload to GitHub.
+They can be provided upon request.

 Running the detection model: